compbiocore/Workflows_on_OSCAR/README.md

 ### Nextflow Template Script for OSCAR

 Once Nextflow has been successfully installed and configured on OSCAR, you will find a script called `nextflow_template_script.sh` in the `~/nextflow_setup` directory on OSCAR.
-This is a template script that you can easily edit and use to run Nextflow pipelines on OSCAR using `sbatch`.
+This is a template script that you can easily edit and use to run Nextflow pipelines on OSCAR using the `sbatch` command.
 To do so, first copy this file to your project directory (or to any other directory you need it) and rename the file.
 A general example of how to do this would be:
 ```cp ~/nextflow_setup/nextflow_template_script.sh /directory/of/your/choosing/nextflow_run.sh```

 The above command creates a new script called `nextflow_run.sh`.
 Once this is done, you can open and edit the copied file using a text editor of your choice (such as `vim`).
 When you are done editing, exit and save and then run the file using `sbatch`.
 This will run your Nextflow pipeline.
 Inside the `nextflow_template_script.sh` file you will find detailed instructions and notes helping you to setup and run the file.
 Please read and follow these.